-In Part 1 of this article, we took a deep dive into 360-degree marketing and looked at what it is and the 9 key components to include in your campaigns.
-Now, let’s take a look at why this type of marketing is worth pursuing and how to create a 360-degree marketing campaign yourself.
+In Part 1 of this article, we took a deep dive into 360-degree marketing and explained the 9 key components to include in your campaigns.
+Now we’re going to take a look at why this type of marketing is worth pursuing and how to create a 360-degree marketing campaign yourself.

-There are also a number of ways that a 360-degree marketing campaign can be used within a company:
+Here are some of the ways a 360-degree marketing campaign can be used within a company:

-- When a company is known in one market but wants to reposition themselves into a new market
+- When a company is known in one market but wants to reposition itself into a new market

 - To get the word out about the rebranding of a company

-- To prioritize the cornerstone campaigns from less important campaigns
+- To prioritize the cornerstone campaigns over less important campaigns

 - To revive poor-performing products, especially if the company hasn’t focused on marketing that product in a while

 - To build a brand image for start-ups

 - To market a new product or service